Microwave Ablation for Lung Cancer

 Yes, you may need to stop certain medications.
 Specifically, you must stop anti-platelet agents at least 5 days before the procedure and for 48-72 hours after.
 You must also stop warfarin 3-5 days before the procedure until your INR is less than 1.5, and for 48-72 hours after.
 Additionally, you must stop anticoagulants at least 3 days before the procedure and for 48-72 hours after.
 Other medications are not specified in the protocol.

-What safety data is available for microwave ablation in lung cancer treatment?
+What prior data suggests that this microwave ablation technique is safe for lung cancer treatment?

 Adults (22+ years) with a few lung cancer spots, good performance status (able to carry out daily activities), and tumors in specific lung areas can join.
 They must not need continuous ventilator support, have severe lung damage, brain metastases, recent other lung treatments or be on certain blood thinners.